KarMa37/travelling-salesman-problem/README.md

-## It's a repository with a simple algorithm* made by p5.js.
+## It's a repository with a simple algorithm* created with p5.js.

 I used here:
 * HTML